 Seating Charts - Seating Charts are required for every route.
-They assist the drivers by decreasing student discipline problems, holding students accountable for their area, decreasing vandalism and expediting accountability during an emergency.
+They assist the drivers by decreasing student discipline problems, holding students accountable for their area, decreasing vandalism and expediting 2022-2023 Parent Student Handbook accountability during an emergency.
 Copies of seating charts are maintained by the bus driver and in the transportation office.
 Bus drivers reserve the right to move students to different seats as deemed necessary for the safety of all students riding the bus.

-If a student does not arrive home at the expected time, please call the transportation office at 623-474-6645 or 623-474-6646 to make sure the busses have not been delayed.
+If a student does not arrive home at the expected time, please call the transportation office at 623-474-6645 or 623-474-6646 to make sure the buses have not been delayed.